dualjs/DEPRECATED-dcl-widget/README.md

 Differences between standard dual.Widget and DCLWidget:

- - new attribute description field `classMap` - map of attribute values to CSS classes
+ - new attribute description field `cssClass` - map of attribute values to CSS classes
- - new attribute description field `classAsset` - name of asset that accepts CSS classes from `classMap`
+ - new attribute description field `cssClassAsset` - name of asset that accepts CSS classes from `cssClass`

 Nothing more yet.